 During an ICO a token is very cheap and in the future it can gain in value and make you more money.
 For example Nurucoin will be worth Ksh.
 10 during the ICO.
 But Isaac envisions a future where it will be worth more than Ksh.
 100,000.
 So if you buy Nurucoins worth say Ksh.
 10,000 that will be 1000 coins.
 In future if a coin costs Ksh.
 100,000 and you sell all of them, you’ll have Ksh.
 1 Million.

 Adoption however may prove a challenge.
-If Nurucoin fundraisers successfully for this idea and it becomes a big thing, then the tokens may increase in value as people begin to use them for trade.
+If Nurucoin successfully raises funds for, and implements this idea, and it becomes a big thing, then the tokens may increase in value as people begin to use them for trade.
 But eCommerce has had issues in Africa, and I am not sure whether or not Blazebay can manage to make businesses trade with each other, and with customers, over the internet using Nurucoins.

 Nuru Inc is also looking to build a Pan-African Blockchain.

 WHAT’S BLOCKCHAIN? – YOU KNOW THE WAY GOOGLE DOCS ALLOWS YOU AND OTHERS TO VIEW ONE DOCUMENT AT THE SAME TIME AND SEE ALL EDITS TO IT FROM AT THE SAME TIME?
 THAT’S KIND OF BLOCKCHAIN: A PUBLICLY SHARED DATABASE THAT’S HOSTED ALL OVER THE INTERNET AND IS ACCESSIBLE TO EVERYONE.
 THIS TECHNOLOGY IS REALLY GOOD FOR ALMOST ALL SECTORS OF LIFE; HEALTH.
 LANDS, LAW ETC. THANKS SATOSHI.